How to Get Help for Mental Health Issues

 To help our members find the right care, we’ve partnered with Beacon Health Options.
 Here are three things you might not know about your behavioral health coverage:

 - Start with your primary care provider (PCP).

 You don’t need a referral for counseling and medication services provided outside a hospital, but the best place to start is still with your PCP.
-Tell them how you’re feeling and ask for a referral to a provider they respect.
+Tell them how you’re feeling and ask for help choosing a provider they respect.